cellgeni/nf-workshop/README.md

 [7a/1bb0d2] Submitted process > merge_results
 ```

-The first process was run 3 times (default value), but this number can be controlled by using `-n` argument when executing `main.nf`.
+The first process was run 3 times (default value), but this number can be controlled by using `--n` flag when executing `main.nf`.

 __Exercise__ What is the result of the pipeline?

 __Exercise__ Explore the newly created folders in the `work` directory.

+## Nextflow on the Sanger farm cluster

+### Configuration file
+When a pipeline script is launched Nextflow looks for a file named `nextflow.config` in the current directory and in the script base directory (if it is not the same as the current directory).
+Finally it checks for the file `$HOME/.nextflow/config`.

+`nextflow.config` is a configuration file that is used to define parameters required by your computational environment.
+If you need to run your pipeline on different environments, you can make use of configuration __profile__s.
+A __profile__ is a set of configuration attributes that can be activated/chosen when launching a pipeline execution by using the `-profile` command line option.